Cappadocia in 48 Hours

 Above Photo Credit: Raquel Ponte

-To fully enjoy Cappadocia in 48 hours you must start off by staying in a traditional\ Cave Hotel.
+To fully enjoy Cappadocia in 48 hours you must start off by staying in a traditional Cave Hotel.
 I recommend Yasin’s Place Cave Hotel as it perfectly combines cave dwellings and modern luxury.
 The hotel provides deluxe suites and cave rooms in such a cozy and warm design near the centre.
-An ideal location in Goreme.
+An ideal location in Goreme, plus they pick you up and drop you off at the airport.

 Goreme Open-Air Museum